 That certainly hasn’t stopped the hauntings.

-The cemetery apparently has a little child ghost who wanders aimlessly among the headstones.
-There are also two ghosts who appear at sundown and acknowledge each other before vanishing again!
+The cemetery apparently has a little child ghost who wanders among the headstones.
+Two ghosts appear at sundown and acknowledge each other before vanishing again!

-One is said to be in the clothing of an confederate soldier, while the other is wearing the uniform of a Buffalo Soldier – more specifically the black troop.
+One is said to be in the clothing of a confederate soldier, while the other is wearing a Buffalo Soldier uniform – more specifically, the black troop.

-A family servant tried to enter Nadine’s bedroom after her death to collect some clothing only to find the door locked from inside!
+After her death, a family servant tried to enter Nadine’s bedroom to collect some clothing, only to find the door locked from inside!

-His beloved daughter Caroline was born there in 1873, but sadly died aged 10 after contracting diphtheria.
-Governor Crittendom never really was the same after her death.
+His beloved daughter Caroline was born there in 1873 but sadly died aged 10 after contracting diphtheria.
+Governor Crittenden never really was the same after her death.

 If we fast forward around a century, that is when the first paranormal reports started to come in.

-He came downstairs and asked the housekeeper, who the little girl was that had been playing up there while he worked.
+He came downstairs and asked the housekeeper who the little girl was playing up there while he worked.

 The housekeeper said that nobody was in the house but him!
 Upon realizing that his companion was a ghost, he refused to return to the mansion!

-In the 1920s two ladies were walking near Spring Creek, when a man stepped out from the side of the road.
+In the 1920s, two ladies were walking near Spring Creek when a man stepped out from the roadside.
 He was headless and had a pair of shoes strung around the stump of his neck and a bible on his shoulder!

 Other reports state that a horse with a headless rider has galloped towards them on the same path.

-This has earned the apparition the nickname of the headless cobbler!
+This has earned the apparition of the nickname of the headless cobbler!

 It is no wonder the building is said to be haunted!

-She carries a pocketbook and her face is usually blurred.
-The first known photograph was taken by the family of an opera singer, who had been performing that night.
+She carries a pocketbook, and her face is usually blurred.
+The first known photograph was taken by an opera singer’s family, who had been performing that night.

-Lemp Mansion is one of the most haunted places in Missouri.
-It is now a restaurant and bed and breakfast, but originally it was the Lemp Family home.
+Lemp Mansion is now a restaurant and bed and breakfast, but originally it was the Lemp Family home.

 Several members of the Lemp family died in the building under tragic circumstances.
 So it is no surprise that it is their ghosts who are said to haunt the property.

-Zombie Road is perhaps one of the most fascinating and of course one of the most haunted places in Missouri.
-It was officially known as Lawler Ford Road, but it has been known as Zombie Road since the 1950s.
+Located just outside St Louis, Missouri, Zombie road was officially known as Lawler Ford Road, but it has been known as Zombie Road since the 1950s.

-There are many chilling tales that are associated with the road, including one about the so called ‘zombie killer’.
-He is supposed to have been a creepy loner, who lived in a shack in the woods and would attack young lovers who came to the spot for some alone time!
+Many chilling tales are associated with the road, including one about the so-called ‘zombie killer.’
+He is supposed to have been a creepy loner who lived in a shack in the woods and would attack young lovers who came to the spot for some alone time!

 She is now said to haunt zombie road.
 However, what Zombie Road is most famous for is the shadow people.

-There have been several photographs captured by credible witnesses, which show large numbers of shadow people standing in the woods by the side of Zombie Road.
+Several photographs were captured by credible witnesses, which show large numbers of shadow people standing in the woods by the side of Zombie Road.

-One of the most infamous hauntings in Missouri has to be ‘The Exorcist House’.
-Pretty much everyone has heard of The Exorcist either from the book by William Peter Blatty or from William Friedkin’s movie adaptation.
+One of the most infamous hauntings in Missouri has to be ‘The Exorcist House.’
+Everyone has heard of The Exorcist either from the book by William Peter Blatty or from William Friedkin’s movie adaptation.

-What some people don’t realize is that The Exorcist was based on a real-life case that happened in St Louis.
+Some people don’t realize that The Exorcist was based on a real-life case that happened in St Louis.

-The true story is that a teenage boy who has been dubbed ‘Roland Doe’, to protect his identity was living in Maryland and played with a Ouija board causing him to be possessed by a demon.
+The true story is that a teenage boy who has been dubbed ‘Roland Doe,’ to protect his identity, lived in Maryland and played with a Ouija board, causing him to be possessed by a demon.